-This means two things: that you can best understand sustainable construction from the perspective of cities or districts; and you can best improve the practices of a company or sector by understanding their role within the interactions of a whole supply chain.
+Over the last 10 years, it has become increasingly apparent that sustainability gains can be derived from improving systems, in addition to improvements that can be made by individual actors or buildings.
+This means two things: that sustainable construction is best understood from the perspective of cities or districts; and the practices of a company or sector can be improved by understanding their role within the interactions of a whole supply chain.

 This thinking inspired the form of this report.
-We analyzed the experiences and approaches of existing, notable sustainable settlements, and focussed on the interactions between the supply chain players to draw lessons for the whole sector using a systems-based lens.
-To shape this report, we gathered a group of experienced and credible stakeholders from across the construction sector.
-The initial intention was for these contributors to guide the research and ensure that the findings and recommendations were relevant to their sector.
-However, each contributor has gone well beyond this, developing and implementing strategies to take forward these findings into their own industries and organizations.
-Thanks go to all those listed below for their valuable input, alongside our excellent delivery partners Except Integrated Sustainability.
+We analysed the experiences and approaches of existing, more sustainable settlements, and focussed on the interactions between the supply chain players - to draw lessons for the whole sector using a systems-based lens.

+To shape this report, a group of experienced and credible stakeholders from across the construction sector were engaged.
+Initially, it was intended for these contributors to help guide the research and ensure that the findings and recommendations were relevant to their sector.
+However, each contributor has gone well beyond this remit, developing and implementing strategies to take forward these findings into their own industries and organisations.
+Thanks go to all those listed below for their valuable input, alongside our delivery partners Except Integrated Sustainability.

-Without exception the eleven projects that participated in our research have shared their experiences and lessons in an open and insightful way.
+All eleven projects that participated in our research have shared their experiences and lessons in an open and insightful way.
 Their experiences have been invaluable for building the recommendations in this report.
 We hope that by grounding our research in these credible and diverse case studies, our findings will be practical, widely applicable and relevant to today's sustainable construction challenges.